 Asymmetrical power dynamics are sometimes at the very core of client-agency relationships, which then end up in a mere exchange of impositions and orders.
 The agency has no room to decide what’s the best for the project and the client tends to micromanage the whole process.
 Needless to say: it’s hard to breathe in those!

 The (MVP) Most Valuable Player

-Yes: when the client is the “true MVP” And player here is the key word.
-This type of relation is based on three main pillars:
+Yes: when the client is the “true MVP” And player here is the keyword.
+This type of relationship is based on three main pillars: